-- 3. When writing your paper keep in mind the following guidelines. - This paper is worth 20% of your final mark (5 marks for the endorsement of the research study and 15% of the paper). - Use the mark distribution to determine the weighting of the components - Use your APA text as a resource. - Allow sufficient time for interviewing the professionals (see page 9). - Answer the questions in the same order as outlined. - Use headings, usually Level One and Three. - Use the language used in the instructions above. - Remember this is a technical paper not an English paper (you may want to discuss this idea with your tutor). - The body of the paper should be 650 to 750 words (excluding the title page and reference page).
-Additional pages will not be read.
+- 3. When writing your paper keep in mind the following guidelines. - This paper is worth 20% of your final mark (5 marks for the endorsement of the research study and 15% of the paper). - Use the mark distribution to determine the weighting of the components - Use your APA text as a resource. - Allow sufficient time for interviewing the professionals (see page 9). - Answer the questions in the same order as outlined. - Use headings, usually Level One and Three. - Use the language used in the instructions above.

+- Remember this is a technical paper not an English paper (you may want to discuss this idea with your tutor). - The body of the paper should be 800 to 850 (excluding the title page, headings and reference page).
+Additional words will not be read, subsequently marks will be lost.